Ftamino/dotfiles-xmobar/README.md

 A costum Python Application to configure themes

-Emacs as a Text Editor (I would reccomend intalling doom emacs)
+Doom Emacs as a Text Editor

 # Themes